 Members of ecological organizations and international experts, who support local communities, gathered last weekend in Banja Luka (BiH) to discuss the economic feasibility of concession fees and subsidies for small hydropower plants in Bosnia and Herzegovina.
-The presented incentive system does not have economic justification and that is the point of view.
+The presented incentive system does not have economic justification.
 According to the conclusion of the analysis, the social and financial losses cost up to 2 million Euros annually in Bosnia and Herzegovina.

 "We are proving that small hydropower plants are not socially, ecologically, or economically acceptable nor justified, and we will continue to support local communities that are fighting against such projects."